helooo43/ChallengeAccepted/Week01/readme.md

 - Language: Python3
 - Solution Date: 4-jul-2022
 - Team: programmer
-- notes: for some reason it was easy the only hard one was the first after that it was all easy
+- notes: for some reason it was easy the only hard one was the first one after that it was all easy